Solar System: Oort cloud

 An artist's impression of the Oort cloud, a region still well within the sphere of influence of the Solar System, including a depiction of the much further inside Kuiper belt (inset); the sizes of objects are over-scaled for visibility.

 The Oort cloud is a theorized spherical shell of up to a trillion icy objects that is thought to be the source for all long-period comets, which were originally ejected from the planetary region by gravitational interactions with the gas giants.
 Oort cloud objects move very slowly, and can be perturbed by infrequent events, such as collisions, the gravitational effects of a passing star, or the galactic tide, the tidal force exerted by the Milky Way.
 No direct observation of the Oort cloud is possible with present imaging technology.
+The probe that is currently nearest to the Oort cloud, Voyager 1, is expected to reach it in 300 years.

 The Oort cloud is theorized to surround the Solar System from potentially ~2,000 AU from the Sun to up to ~200,000 AU.
 Lower estimates for the radius of the Oort cloud, by contrast, do not place it farther than 50,000 AU.
 Most of the mass is orbiting in the region between 3,000 and 100,000 AU.
 The furthest known objects, such as Comet West, have aphelia around 70,000 AU from the Sun.